hiral-solanki/hiral-solanki/README.md

 - 👋 Hi, I’m Hiral Solanki
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning cms,framework based on PHP.
+- 🌱 I’m currently learning angular & cms as well as framework based on PHP.
 - 💞️ I’m looking to collaborate for working as a php developer.
 - 📫 How to reach me by my email📧
 - 😄 Pronouns: Heer